edrlab/thorium-reader/README.md

 ### ACTION-REDUCER

-From main-process to renderer-process or from renderer-process to main-process.
+From the main-process to the renderer-process, or from the renderer-process to the main-process.

-List of all Actions in place (src/common/redux/actions) :
+List of all Actions in place (src/common/redux/actions):

 - auth: opds authentication
   - cancel
   - done
   - wipeData
 - catalog
-  - getCatalog: ask to rehydrate catalogView in libraryState
+  - getCatalog: ask to rehydrate catalogView in the libraryState
   - setCatalogView: response from getCatalog
-  - setTagView: rehydrate tagStringView in libraryState
+  - setTagView: rehydrate tagStringView in the libraryState
 - dialog: modal dialog view in library,reader
   - closeRequest
   - openRequest